oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 At this point, I was able to access the car service directly at `http://localhost:8090/cars` and through the gateway at `http://localhost:8080/home`.

-## Secure Java Microservices with OAuth 2.0 and OIDC
+## Secure Spring Boot Microservices with OAuth 2.0 and OIDC

 To configure the Okta Spring Boot starter, there are a few properties in the `api-gateway` project's `application.properties` file.